- 10 of 12 subjects we submitted ranked in the top 15 nationally in the 2008 Research Assessment Exercise (RAE)

 - interdisciplinary and internationally focused research degrees at the heart of the social sciences

-- one of the largest centres of social sciences doctoral training in the UK, with over 230 permanent academic staff
+- one of the largest centres of social sciences doctoral training in the UK

-In the 2008 RAE, research produced by over 130 staff was judged to be internationally excellent or world leading.
+In the 2008 RAE, research produced by over 130 social sciences staff was judged to be internationally excellent or world leading.

 Sussex hosts a prestigious Economic and Social Research Council Doctoral Training Centre, one of only 21 in the country.
 All postgraduate research degrees are underpinned by our commitment to provide the highest-quality research training, informed by cutting-edge research, and taught by established academic staff whose work is internationally recognised in their field.